XronosSchedulingLtd/scheduleruserdocs/groups.rst

 On the other hand, a group like "Geography teachers" has continuity from year to year.
 There will be changes from year to year, and even during the course of a year, but the meaning of the group stays the same and much of the membership will flow on from year to year.
+There will always be Geography teachers [1]_, but the exact membership of the group will change.
-[1]_ This group therefore naturally fits in the perpetual era.
+This group therefore naturally fits in the perpetual era.

 .. note::